pism/pism/doc/sphinx/manual/std-greenland/parameter-study.rst

 "plastic" end of the basal sliding spectrum) took up to four times longer than the `q=0.5` and `q=1.0` runs.
-Roughly speaking, values of `q` which are close to zero imply a subglacial till model with a true yield stress, and the result is that even small changes in overall ice sheet state (geometry, energy, \dots) will cause *some* location to exceed its yield stress and suddenly change flow regime.
+Roughly speaking, values of `q` which are close to zero imply a subglacial till model with a true yield stress, and the result is that even small changes in overall ice sheet state (geometry, energy, ...) will cause *some* location to exceed its yield stress and suddenly change flow regime.
 This will shorten the time steps.
 By contrast, the `e` value is much less significant in determining run times.